Skip to content

 https://uofuhealth.utah.edu/sacnas

-SACNAS is an all-inclusive community dedicated to supporting diversity and inclusion in STEM fields and fostering the success of scientists from under-represented backgrounds, with a goal is to help members attain advanced degrees, careers, and positions of leadership in STEM.
-SACNAS aims to provide a holistic approach to STEM training by organizing opportunities for professional development, cultural programming, resilience training, and a pipeline of support and mentoring within a national network.
-The University of Utah’s SACNAS chapter is active and was recognized with a 2021 SACNAS Chapter of the Year Award.
+SACNAS is an all-inclusive community dedicated to supporting broad representation in STEM fields to match the demographics of our nation and to fostering the success of scientists from under-served and all backgrounds.
+Our goal is to help these members attain advanced degrees, careers, and positions of leadership in STEM.
+Come be a part of the vibrant SACNAS community at the University of Utah and help us cultivate a safe and secure scientific community filled with the brightest scientists.
+We aim to provide a holistic approach to STEM training by organizing opportunities for professional development, cultural programming, resilience training, and a pipeline of support and mentoring within a national network.
+Be the best U with the University of Utah SACNAS chapter.

 Summer Health Care Experience (SHE) in Oncology